 2. Standing Dumbbell Lateral Raises – These hit the middle (deltoid) part of your shoulders.
 The start position is the same as the first exercise.
 But this time, raise both dumbbells at the same time to your left and right sides until each arm is parallel with the ground.

 For better performance and safety, bend your arms at a 10-degree angle.
 Pause briefly at the highest point and then slowly return to your start position.
 Watch yourself in the mirror and try to move both hands simultaneously and to the same height.

 You must be greedy and complete every move with perfect form.

-Rear Dumbbell Lateral Raises – These hits your rear deltoids.
+3. Rear Dumbbell Lateral Raises – These hit your rear deltoids.
 You will need an incline bench set to a 45-degree angle for this exercise.
 Lay face down on the bench with your arms bent (10 degrees) and with a dumbbell in each hand.
-Then raise both arms targeting the muscles of your back.
+Then raise both arms, targeting the muscles of your back.

 You should feel as though you are spreading your wings.
 This exercise is challenging, so start with lower weights until you understand and are comfortable with the movement.
 You should feel this exercise at the back of your shoulders (your rear deltoids) above your shoulder blades.